fismatth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * To initialize weights with normal distribution: mu = 0, sigma = 0.1

-**4. Approach to find a good model architecture** Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+**4. Approach to find a good model architecture**
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 As a starting point, I used the LeNet architecture from the previous lab.
 The first step was to adapt the dimensions.
 Starting with an input of 32x32x3 instead of 32x32x1, we already have 3 channels instead of 1.
 Thus, I decided to also increase